AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_spoke_vpc.html.markdown

 The aviatrix_spoke_vpc resource allows to create and manage Aviatrix Spoke Gateways.

--> **NOTE:** The spoke_Vpc resource is deprecated.
+!> **WARNING:** The aviatrix_spoke_vpc resource is deprecated.
 It is kept for backward compatibility and will be removed in the future.
 Please use spoke_gateway instead.
 Need to remove it from state file and import as aviatrix_spoke_gateway if it is already in state.

 ## Example Usage